 There are on-site laundries with washers and dryers at all their locations.
 You can pay for these via an app on a pay as you go basis.

 Finding the right student accommodation in Cardiff can change your uni experience.
-An off-campus Cardiff Uni housing is not just a place to sleep.
+A private student accommodation in Cardiff is not just a place to sleep.
 It's where you study late, binge-watch Netflix, and bond with your flatmates.
 Many factors affect the choice of the best student accommodation in Cardiff.
 These factors include being close to campus, access to public transport, nearby eateries, location, rent, and the social scene.
 This is where amber comes in with its range of student homes in Cardiff.
-Here are some of the best student housing options that amber offers:
+Here are some of the best student accommodation in Cardiff:

 1. Glendower House